antoninhenry/AntoninPortfolio/content/projects/abstrack/index.md

 ## My job

-I've contributed to all of the character's animation system, the audio which is vital for a good immersion, mechanics related to character movement, post-processing, on the level design with this chaotic and moving environment, and many other interesting stuff !
+I've contributed to all of the character's **animation system**, the audio which is vital for a good immersion, mechanics related to character movement, abilities, saves, post-processing, on the **level design** with this minimal still chaotic and moving environment, and many other interesting stuff !

 ## More...